AquaLoop: Similar water slides

 The first known existence of a looping water slide was at Action Park in Vernon, USA, in the mid-1980s.
 Their water slide featured a vertical loop but was repeatedly closed due to safety concerns.

-More recently, ProSlide developed the SuperLOOP which features a fast, downward spiralling helix after a trapdoor release.
-The first installation was The Wedgie at nearby WhiteWater World.
+WhiteWater also developed the Flatline Loop which features a fast, downward-spiralling helix after a trapdoor release.
+The first installation was Triton's Twist at Funtown Splashtown.
 It was marketed as a looping water slide despite riders never actually experiencing an inversion.